Mpowa-IO/Documents/Whitepaper.md

 ### To be included - project analysis:

-It is not always important to document the analysis in a formal manner with all checkpoints.
-But a few checkpoints are applicable in showcasing the impact of a change request:
-Description of an issue(Change request)
-Change request ID
-Title
-Description
-Prepared date
-Estimates: This includes relative benefit, relative penalty, relative cost, and relative risk Estimated total efforts: Time in hrs
-Estimated lost efforts: Time in hrs
-Estimated Schedule impact: in days
-Quality impacted
-Another requirement affected
-Another task impacted
-Integration issues

 Requirements changes are a part of the development cycle.
 The concerned stakeholders coordinate with software engineers to identify the requirements defects, changes, adding new requirements, and requirement prioritizing.
-In product development, surprises are rarely good news.
-Before a developer says, “Sure, no problem” in response to a change request, he or she should spend a little time on impact analysis.

 It’s critical to understand the specific set of requirements and features that need to be retested after a change is implemented.
 Skipping impact analysis doesn’t change the size of the task.
 It just turns the size into a surprise.